zeh/instagram-grid-creator/README.md

 yarn run create
 ```

-By default, the script tries searching for images of a particular year and with a particular tag, for my own user (`zehreads`).
+By default, the script tries searching for images of a particular year and with a particular tag, for my own user.
 Edit `index.js` to change the user or search pattern.

 ## Acknowledgments

-Uses [instagram-posts](https://github.com/kevva/instagram-posts) to load a user's Instagram images and [Jimp](https://github.com/oliver-moran/jimp) to generate the final image.
+Uses the [Mastodon public API](https://docs-p.joinmastodon.org/client/public/) to load a user's images and [Jimp](https://github.com/oliver-moran/jimp) to generate the final image.

-I created this script so I could create galleries of yearly #justread posts (like [this](https://www.instagram.com/p/BsHCzd2ho3v/)) without having to rely on sketchy or bloated third-party apps.
+I created this script so I could create galleries of yearly #justread posts (like [this](https://mastodon.gamedev.place/@zeh/111683687853306480)) without having to rely on sketchy or bloated third-party apps.